 Roegner motioned to discontinue exam reviews as of October 1, 2024, and by that date staff will have a menu available that will be given to the test taker of how they performed by category on the exam.
-A. Hall seconded the motion.
+Hall seconded the motion.
 Motion carried.

-Roegner motioned NC Home Inspector Licensure Board shoulder their portion of the cost to hire a online testing vendor.
+Roegner motioned N.C.
+Home Inspector Licensure Board shoulder their portion of the cost to hire an online testing vendor.
 Anticipated cost is $10,000.00 earmarked.
-A. Hall seconded the motion, Motion carried.
+Hall seconded the motion.
+Motion carried.

 Finance Committee